JudahGabriel/RavenDB.DependencyInjection/README.md

     services.AddRavenDbAsyncSession();
 }
 ```
 Now you're cooking!
-Your controllers and services can now have IDocumentStore, IAsyncDocumentSession, or IDocumentSession injected into them. 😎
+Your controllers and services can now have `IDocumentStore`, `IAsyncDocumentSession`, or `IDocumentSession` injected into them. 😎

 View the [Sample project](https://github.com/JudahGabriel/RavenDB.DependencyInjection/tree/master/Sample) to see it all in action.